 Attorneys will be available to answer legal questions on Tuesdays from 1 p.m. to 4:30 p.m.
 Each consultation is limited to 15 minutes.
 While walk-ins are available, customers are encouraged to schedule appointments by calling 239-533-5000.

-The free attorney consultations will be offered for a 3-month trial period.
 The Legal Aid Society attorneys cannot represent the customer in court.

 The Clerk's Self-Help Center is located on the first floor of the Justice Center's east entrance.